Crypto-TII/pqc-engineering-ssec-23/README.md

 <a name="section_02_02"></a>
 ### 2.2.
 Testing

+In this section, we show how to perform the **testing** of our source code.
+For a detailed explanation of each testing mode, please refer to our additional documentation: [Let us walk on the 3-isogeny graph: (Detailed) Build, Test and Benchmarking Framework Documentation](c-code/README.md).

 After building as shown in the previous section, inside the `c-code/cmake-build-release` folder, locate all the possible tests with
 ```shell
 ls ./tests/